Luminoid/blog/source/_posts/What-Is-an-LLM.md

 And one thing not on arXiv but worth your time: Karpathy's [Let's build GPT](https://www.youtube.com/watch?v=kCc8FmEb1nY) video.
 Three hours from scratch to a working tiny transformer.
 After watching it once, the math above stops being abstract.

-The post after this one walks through **context**: the substrate everything in this post operates on, and what changes when you move from a one-shot prompt to RAG to long-running agents that manage their own memory.
+The next post, {% post_link Context-Is-the-Whole-Game %}, walks through **context**: the substrate everything in this post operates on, and what changes when you move from a one-shot prompt to RAG to long-running agents that manage their own memory.
 Most of the practical engineering of working with LLMs lives there.